envkey/envkey-app/README.md

 EnvKey is an end-to-end encrypted secrets and configuration management tool.
 It keeps your configuration securely and automatically in sync for all your developers and servers.

 The EnvKey App enforces a zero-knowledge protocol.
 The server never sees configuration in plain text, and never sees encryption passphrases.
-Even if EnvKey's server were to turn malicious, this client would protect you from divulging sensitive information.

 ## Installation